MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 Grade as a “theft” offense according to the value of the property demanded, but not less than Category Three.
 Actual damage to reputation may be considered as an aggravating factor.

-Subchapter D - Theft and Related Offenses331 *Theft, Forgery, Fraud, Trafficking in Stolen Property\*, Interstate Transportation of Stolen Property, Receiving Stolen Property, Embezzlement, and Related Offenses*
+Subchapter D—Theft and Related Offenses331 *Theft, Forgery, Fraud, Trafficking in Stolen Property\*, Interstate Transportation of Stolen Property, Receiving Stolen Property, Embezzlement, and Related Offenses*

 (a) If the value of the property\* is more than $5,000,000, grade as Category Seven;